d0tTino/Culture/README.md

 - Sentiment analysis capabilities
 - Dynamic mood states
 - The ability to broadcast messages to other agents
+- The ability to post ideas to a shared Knowledge Board
+- Action intents that determine behavior (propose_idea, ask_clarification, continue_collaboration, idle)

 This framework allows for the study of emergent social behaviors, agent cooperation, and cultural development in a controlled environment.